theayoodukoya/devclean-ai/docs/TASKS.md

 - Phase 4: Check space toggles, shift+arrow selects range, and `A` selects burners.
 - Phase 5: Use `--dry-run` and verify no filesystem changes; confirm delete prompt.
 - Phase 6: Run `--all` and confirm warning banner + permission errors are skipped.
+- Phase 7: Run `--deps-only` and confirm only node_modules/.cache are removed.

 ## Runbook (Start Each Time)